Last reviewed on 15th September 2023 by Martin Alexander (Mortgage Advisor)

 Securing a sole trader mortgage can be a smooth and easy process, but this isn’t always the case.
-We’ve spoken to many sole traders who have been unable to gain mortgage approval.
+We’ve spoken to many sole traders who have been unable to get a mortgage.
 This is because they’ve either applied to an unsuitable lender or the application wasn’t presented in the best manner.

-Applying to the right lender from the offset is vital in successfully securing a sole trader mortgage.
-This article will offer an insight on how to find the right lender, along with other helpful information on sole trader mortgages.Enquire Now
+Applying with the right lender is crucial in successfully securing a mortgage.
+This article will offer insight on how to find the right lender, along with other helpful tips on getting a mortgage as a sole trader.

-How long have you been a sole trader for?
+How long have you been a sole trader?

-A contractor who is registered as a sole trader may not need 12 months trading history to get a mortgage.
-Some lenders allow contractors to use day-rates to calculate affordability.
 There is a government mortgage scheme, known as a CIS mortgage (Construction Industry Scheme), which is aimed at contractors working in construction.
-In this scenario, it’s possible for contractors to secure a mortgage with just 6 months trading history.
+In this scenario, it’s possible for contractors to secure a mortgage with just 6 months of trading history.
 In addition to this, lenders calculate affordability on gross income as opposed to net income.
 This is advantageous, as it allows applicants to maximise their loan amount.

 Documents you’ll need for a sole trader mortgage

-Lenders generally use the net profit amounts declared to assess affordability.
-This can sometimes pose problems, as self-employed applicants aim to legally declare as less as possible in order to reduce annual tax bills.
+Lenders generally use the net profit amounts declared each year to assess affordability.
+This can sometimes pose problems, as self-employed applicants typically declare less to reduce annual tax bills.
 If you find yourself in this position, there are lenders that can assess affordability based on gross income or total income received.

 How do lenders assess sole trader mortgages?